jphmrst/PLC/src/plc/fp/Naturals.lagda.md

     2 ^ 3 ∸ 4
     2 * 3 + 4 * 5

+#### Exercise `makeOperators` (starting) {#makeOperators}

+Consider these declarations:

+    infixl 5 _op1_
+    infixl 7 _op2_

+Complete the definitions of `_op1_` and `_op2` with two function declarations.
+It doesn't matter what they do; just make them distinct enough for you to tell the difference between them as easily as you can tell the difference between `+` and `*`.

+How do `op1` and `op2` behave differently with respect to each other?
+In a series of several applications of each?

+Vary the declarations to use `infixr` instead of `infixl`, and to use various different precedence values.
+How does this change how the expressions you tried above behave?

 ## The story of creation, revisited

 Just as our inductive definition defines the naturals in terms of the